TempusOwl/db-site/_docs/09-safe-words-and-limits.md

 ---
-title: "Safe Words & Limits"
+title: "What Are Safe Words & Limits?"
 permalink: /docs/safe-words-and-limits/
 excerpt: "Learn about safe words and what limits mean within BDSM."
 last_modified_at: 2022-02-14T08:48:05-04:00